 Figure 7–Redundant splitting patterns of binary tree split and ternary tree split cases

-When the splits are prohibited as described above, the signalling of the corresponding syntax elements is modified to account for the prohibited cases.
+When the splits are prohibited as described above, signalling of the corresponding syntax elements is modified to account for the prohibited cases.
 For example, when any case in Figure 7 is identified (i.e. the binary split is prohibited for a CU of a central partition), the syntax element mtt_split_cu_binary_flag which specifies whether the split is a binary split or a ternary split is not signalled and is instead inferred to be equal to 0 by the decoder.

 Intra prediction